golems/amino/doc/md/scenefile.md

 application or into a shared library.
-Compiled scene graphs are fast to load because the operating system directly maps into memory (via [mmap](https://en.wikipedia.org/wiki/Mmap)) the included mesh data, eliminating the need for runtime parsing and processing.
-Furthermore, memory mapping compiled scene graphs reduces overall memory use compared to runtime parsing when multiple applications use the same scene graph because files that are memory mapped from different applications share the same physical pages in memory.
+Compiled scene graphs are fast to load because the operating system directly maps into memory (via [mmap](https://en.wikipedia.org/wiki/Mmap)) the included mesh data, eliminating runtime parsing and processing.
+Furthermore, when multiple processes operate on the same scene graph, using compiled scene graphs reduces overall memory use compared to runtime parsing because the memory mapped scene graphs in different processes share physical memory.

 Compiling Scene Files
 ---------------------

-The following command will covert the previous example scene file into the C file `table.c`:
+The following command will convert the previous example scene file into the C file `table.c`:

     aarxc table.robray -n table -o table.c